-We reassess the fair value of contingent consideration related to acquisitions on a quarterly basis.
-Changes in the fair value of contingent consideration subsequent to the acquisition date are recognized in selling, general and administrative expense.
-The contingent value rights issued as part of the GRAIL acquisition entitle the holders to receive future cash payments on a quarterly basis (Covered Revenue Payments) representing a pro rata portion of certain GRAIL-related revenues (Covered Revenues) each year for a 12-year period.
+We reassess the fair value of contingent consideration related to acquisitions on a quarterly basis, with changes in the fair value, subsequent to the acquisition date, recognized in selling, general and administrative expense.
+The contingent value rights issued as part of the GRAIL acquisition entitle the holders to receive future cash payments on a quarterly basis (Covered Revenue Payments) representing a pro rata portion of certain GRAIL-related revenues (Covered Revenues) each year for a 12-year period (through August 2033).
 As defined in the Contingent Value Rights Agreement, this will reflect a 2.5% payment right to the first \$1 billion of revenue each year for 12 years.
 Revenue above \$1 billion each year will be subject to a 9% contingent payment right during this same period.
-Covered Revenues for the period Q4 2022 through Q3 2023 were \$85 million in aggregate and Covered Revenues for the period Q4 2021 through Q3 2022 were \$42 million in aggregate, driven primarily by sales of GRAIL's Galleri test.
-Covered Revenue Payments relating to such periods were approximately \$803,000 and \$396,000 in 2023 and 2022. respectively.
-Pursuant to the Contingent Value Rights Agreement, a portion of the Covered Revenue Payments in 2022 were applied to reimburse us for certain expenses.
-We use a Monte Carlo simulation to estimate the fair value of contingent consideration related to the GRAIL acquisition.
-Estimates and assumptions used in the Monte Carlo simulation include forecasted revenues for GRAIL, a revenue risk premium, a revenue volatility estimate, an operational leverage ratio and a counterparty credit spread.
-These unobservable inputs represent a Level 3 measurement because they are supported by little or no market activity and reflect our own assumptions in measuring fair value.
-The fair value of our contingent consideration liability related to GRAIL was \$387 million and \$412 million as of December 31, 2023 and January 1, 2023, respectively, of which \$385 million and \$411 million, respectively, was included in other long-term liabilities, with the remaining balances included in accrued liabilities.
+Covered Revenues for the periods Q4 2023 through Q3 2024, Q4 2022 through Q3 2023, and Q4 2021 through Q3 2022 were \$117 million, \$85 million, and \$42 million, respectively, driven primarily by sales of GRAIL's Galleri test.
+Covered Revenue Payments relating to such periods were \$1.1 million, \$803,000, and \$396,000 in 2024, 2023, and 2022, respectively.
+A portion of the Covered Revenue Payments in 2022 were applied to reimburse us for certain expenses.